Linlab-slu/TSSr/README.md

 ![01_TSS_correlation_plot_of_all_samples](https://github.com/Linlab-slu/TSSr/raw/master/vignettes/figures/01_TSS_correlation_plot_of_all_samples_v2.png)

- * To further explore the variations present in the TSS dataset and identify which samples are similar to each other and which samples are very different, we can apply plotPCA function to plot principle component analysis among all samples. plotPCA will make a biplot which visualizes both how samples relate to each other in terms of PC1 and PC2 and simultaneously show how each variable contributes to each principal component.
+ * TSS includes "plotPCA" function to plot results principle component analysis (PCA) of all samples to obtain an overview of the TSS data in a low-dimensional subspace and for quality assessment. plotPCA will make a biplot which visualizes both how samples relate to each other in terms of the first principal component (PC1) and the second principal component (PC2) and simultaneously show how each variable contributes to each principal component.

         plotTssPCA(myTSSr, TSS.threshold=10)

 ![02_PCA_plot](https://github.com/Linlab-slu/TSSr/raw/master/vignettes/figures/02_PCA_plot_v2.png)

 * Merging samples (biological replicates).
-Users can merge different samples (e.g., biological replicates) into previously defined groups  for each growth condition together with mergeSamples function.
+Users can merge multiple samples (e.g., biological replicates) into previously defined groups with mergeSamples function.
 The "mergeIndex" argument directs which samples will be merged and how the final dataset will be ordered accordingly.
 The merged read counts and genomic coordinates are stored in the TSSprocessedMatrix slot.

         mergeSamples(myTSSr)